 How Often Should You Fertilize Your Lawn?

 We recommend fertilizing at least once or twice a year.

-Your final price depends on your yard size, how much fertilizer you need, the type of fertilizer used, and whether you prefer to hire a pro or do this yard work yourself.
+Your lawn needs nutrients and TLC to stay healthy and green like a golf course.
+While hiring a professional for lawn fertilization costs between $103 and $343, your total cost will depend on your yard size, how much fertilizer you need, the type of fertilizer used, and whether you prefer to hire a pro or do the work yourself.

 Order top-notch lawn treatment service with easy online booking